goer.org | HTML Tutorial : Intermediate : Style Sheets

 The syntax is a little different from what we are used to, but the core idea (the CSS rule) should look familiar.
 Let's examine the style sheet's components:

-Now, we could have applied these declarations to the style attribute of each paragraph, and they would have appeared the same.
-The key difference is that the style sheet affects all paragraphs, not just one.
-We specify the rule in one place, and it works on all tags that match the selector.
+Now, we could have achieved the same effect by adding these declarations to the style attribute of each paragraph.
+The key difference is that the style sheet affects all paragraphs.
+The selector enables us to specify the declarations once, and the browser then applies them to all elements that match the selector.

 You may specify as many rules as you like in a style sheet.
 Consider the following: